The gardens and woodland at Stoneywell

 For Brian Lodge, a young boy at the time, living at Stoneywell was magical.
 To this day, he remembers how the daffodils bloomed in spring and how beautiful the bluebells looked in the far corners of the woods.
 He notes that the grass tracks were scarcely used, winding as they do around the trees and heather; today, though, the old 'sheep track' has been covered with stones, since it leads visitors to perhaps the most iconic view of the cottage at Stoneywell.

 Some of Brian's fondest memories are of the times spent with George Richardson, Stoneywell's gardener.
 Alongside Sydney Gimson's beloved tennis court - which was made by blasting the rock and levelling the area between 1903 and 1905 - the two built a pooh trap.
-Nowadays, although Brian's mischievous traps have vanished, the area is still a great place for fun and games, including quoits, skilltes and noughts and crosses.
+Nowadays, although Brian's mischievous traps have vanished, the area is still a great place for fun and games.

 " George was somewhat deaf but we were great pals - which was just as well, as we dug a deep pooh trap at the far end of the tennis court in which he disappeared with his wheelbarrow.
 No mention was ever made to my parents.
 We also came up behind him when he was digging in the walled garden and slipped a three-foot grass snake between his legs.
 Boys will be boys!"

 At the highest point of the garden sits a stone fort that Brian can recall exploring when he was a boy.
 The fort was built by Basil Gimson - Sydneys' son - several years before Brian moved into the house, and still stands today.
 It provides spectacular views of the city of Leicester and the surrounding countryside including Bradgate Park with its tower and memorial.
-Moreover, it's a great place of discovery and excitement for adults and children alike!
+Moreover, it's a great place to peer into and provides excitement for adults and children alike!

-Just like the Gimsons and the Lodges, families today still venture to Stoneywell to appreciate its grounds, explore the twist and turns of the woodland paths and discover its many surprises along the way, from a secluded orchard and tall tree swing to a silver dragonfly and a hand-carved lizard.
+Just like the Gimsons and the Lodges, families today still venture to Stoneywell to appreciate its grounds, explore the twist and turns of the woodland paths and discover its many surprises along the way, from a secluded orchard to a silver dragonfly and a hand-carved lizard.
 Many describe the scenery as both refreshing and beautiful, as if it has been untouched by time.